tensorflow/tfjs-models/pose-detection/src/blazepose_tfjs/README.md

 ## Installation

-To use BlazePose, you have to first decide whether to use the TensorFlow.js runtime or MediaPipe runtime.
+To use BlazePose, you need to first select a runtime (TensorFlow.js or MediaPipe).
 To understand the advantages of each runtime, check the performance and bundle size section for further details.
 This guide is for TensorFlow.js runtime.
 The guide for MediaPipe runtime can be found [here](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection/src/blazepose_mediapipe).